 Treating red eyes

-Artificial tears work well if the cause is dryness or exposure something such as wind or dust.
+Artificial tears work well if the cause is dryness or exposure to something such as wind or dust.
 Dr. White typically advises using eye drops a few times a day.
 Putting the drop in the refrigerator can also provide extra relief but is not always necessary.

-Cold compresses can be very helpful for red, swollen eyes.
-Dr. White typically advises a cold washcloth or ice pack to be used as needed but for no longer than 10 minutes at a time.
+Cold compresses can provide relief for red, swollen eyes.
+You can use a cold washcloth or ice pack as needed but for no longer than 10 minutes at a time.